61. THE BACKWATERS OF KERALA

 Sunset from our houseboat.
 Communing with Mother Nature is peace and bliss.

-The aptly named Lighthouse Beach, Trivandrum.
-The pounding of waves against rocks actually lulled me into deep slumber.
+The aptly named Lighthouse Beach in Trivandrum.
+The pounding of waves against rocks actually lulled me into deep slumber...